teban1116/Electronic_distribution/README.md

   -Electron.ipynb

-You can execute the first fie in your terminal, I recomend this.
+You can execute the first file in your terminal, I recomend this.

 You can, however, look at the second file for the code and results.